-Here are 5 cool and clever examples of industries taking advantage of text analytics.
+Here are 5 examples of the industries taking advantage of text analytics in 2021.